Swimming, walking, campfire cooking… We’ve gathered some of our favourite ways to rekindle a connection with The Lakes, wherever you are.

 Re-wild yourself on an open water adventure to Kailpot Crag, where a gleeful swim and a courageous leap can leave you feeling like a kid again, says Abi Whyte.

 Before the Picturesque movement, people sought symmetry, architecture and a formal garden.
 They didn’t know what to make of the Lake District’s size, or rugged nature.

 The Lyrids are an annual meteor shower, falling somewhere between the 16 to 25 April.
 This year the best time to watch out for them is in the early hours before dawn on 22 April.

-A beginners guide to foraging.
-Learn how to make a flowering currant cordial from the bright flowers which bloom from mid-March until May.
+Foraging for beginners: learn how to make a simple flowering currant cordial using the bright flowers which bloom from mid-March until May.

 Joanna Shimwell embraces the outdoors and all that it throws at her.
 She has been wild swimming for years and uses it to unhook from modern life.